Your message. Our solution.

 Technology is constantly changing the way we work, the way we live, and even how we see the world around us.
 Our job is to provide better solutions for better results to the industries we serve.

-That’s the foundation of what we do at VoicePort–we use technology to do more for our clients, to do better for the industries we serve, and to help better serve those who matter most–your business, your industry and the people you serve.
+That’s the foundation of what we do at VoicePort – we use technology to do more for our clients, to do better for the industries we work with, and to help better serve those who matter most – your business, your industry and customers.

-When deploying an effective IVR application application, there are many important details to be considered.
-Too often, Interactive Voice Response (IVR) technology utilizes “insider terms”–it’s confusing for customers, offers too many options, and callers become frustrated, often leading them to abandon the call.
+When deploying an effective IVR application, there are many important details to be considered.
+Too often, Interactive Voice Response (IVR) technology utilizes “insider terms.”
+This is confusing for customers as it offers too many options, which often leads to frustration and abandonment of the call.

 With a solution that implements your business strategy and brand, our IVR solution provides the opportunity to customize the right message at the right time for the right individual.

 The following are a list of terms commonly used to describe the technology.

 The Voice User Interface (VUI) is the most important aspect of any speech application.
 It is what differentiates a good application from a bad application.
 VUI’s must be designed conversationally, and prompt the caller for logical responses.
 When the prompt is not enough, the VUI must provide the caller with additional support to guide them through their call successfully.
 When a caller fails to respond how the system expects, it is not the caller who has failed, it is the speech application.
 VoicePort’s dynamic VUI’s utilize a continuous improvement process.
 Our goal is to create the most efficient application possible, meeting both you and your customers’ needs.